mkeaton08/eportfolio/README.md

 Databases

-This folder includes updated code reflecting improvements made during Milestones Two, Three, and Four.
+These files represent the improved code developed during Milestones Two, Three, and Four.

-/narratives/
+narratives/

-Contains the written enhancement narratives for each artifact.
+Includes the written enhancement narratives for each artifact.
 Each narrative explains:

 What the artifact is